Pikcolo/kiv_game/README.md

     for both pressing and releasing keys.
     - The GameWidget class will be linked to the remaining classes to allow the game to be played.

+    In addition to the classes described above, there are also variables that are used to control the display of the game, such as the background image, the score text, the time, the instructions, and the update of the size and position.

     The GameWidget class is linked to the remaining classes to allow the game to be played.
     The following classes are related to the GameWidget class:

     - Class Entity(Object)